How to Benefit from User-Generated Content

-People love sharing online their own opinions, happy moments, comments and other stuff.
-All that called user-generated content and can be found almost everywhere.
-In fact, YouTube, Facebook, and other social networks have sprouted and benefited from this kind of content.
+People love sharing their opinions, happy moments, comments, and other stuff online.
+All that is called user-generated content and can be found almost everywhere.
+YouTube, Facebook, and other social networks have sprouted and benefited from this content.

 User-generated content (UGC) can help businesses to grow and improve trustful relationships with their customers if used wisely.
 Recent research shows that UGC impacts buying decisions of about 90% of customers more than emails or even search engine results.

-If you’re looking for more leads and customers, aiming at establishing strong relationships with them and save some time and money, user-generated content is the type you need to include into your marketing strategy.
+Suppose you’re looking for more leads and customers, aiming at establishing solid relationships with them and saving some time and money.
+In that case, user-generated content is the type you need to include in your marketing strategy.

 Set up your goals

-UGC can spark conversation, build trust and boost engagement but used the wrong way it may work the opposite way and make your customers leave you.
-So, like with any other type of content, you need to set clear goals for the user-generated content work perfectly.
+UGC can spark conversation, build trust and boost engagement, but if misused, it may work the opposite way and make your customers leave you.
+So, like with any other type of content, you need to set clear goals for the user-generated content to work perfectly.
 Here are the most obvious ones:

 - Building trust.
-Users trust opinions from other customers more than brand’s own words, ads or celebrity statements.
-It makes user reviews a good base for building brand awareness and create trust among new users, but only if those reviews are genuine and not paid.
+Users trust opinions from other customers more than the brand’s words, ads, or celebrity statements.
+It makes user reviews a good base for building brand awareness and creating trust among new users, but only if those reviews are genuine and not paid.

-- Boosting brand engagement.
-User reviews, videos, comments, and other content types often stark online discussions and gather likes and shares across various channels of communication.
+- They are boosting brand engagement.
+User reviews, videos, comments, and other content types often stark online discussions and gather likes and shares across various communication channels.

 - Better audience understanding.
-User-generated content helps you to understand better your customer needs that your business can help them with.
-It also shows their most common issues and allows you to react to them much quicker.
+User-generated content helps you better understand your customers’ needs that your business can help them with.
+It also shows their most common issues and allows you to react to them much more quickly.

 - SEO benefits.
-High-quality content means more engagement and more search visibility of your site for your target search terms.
-When you choose only relevant content that speaks to your users and educates them, it helps you to attract more traffic and get higher in SERPs.
+High-quality content means more engagement and search visibility of your site for your target search terms.
+When you choose only relevant content that speaks to and educates your users, it helps you attract more traffic and get higher in SERPs.

-- Saving time.
+- You are saving time.
 With user-generated content, you need far less time to create an excellent, engaging post for social media.
-Utilizing hashtags, videos and other media as well as comments, you save much effort during the process of content creation.
+Utilizing hashtags, videos, and other media, as well as comments, saves much effort during the content creation.

-Each platform, be it social media network, email or your site, requires a different approach.
-It’s crucial to know where your audience engages the most to choose the right platform for posting user-generated content.
+Each platform, social media network, email, or site requires a different approach.
+Choose the platform according to your goals and the target audience.
+Knowing where your audience engages the most is crucial to choose the right platform for posting user-generated content.
 You cannot start the campaign on Instagram just because studies say it’s the best place for posting media content now if your audience is not there.
-Choose the platform according to your goals and the target audience.

-Businesses mostly use UGC on social media.
-But there are a few cases that make this kind of content a perfect base for the business’ website.
-Thus, user reviews are great to use them in your Testimonials section or for the case studies that explain how to use your product.
+Businesses primarily use UGC on social media.
+But a few cases make this kind of content a perfect base for the business’ website.
+Thus, user reviews are great to use in your Testimonials section or for case studies explaining how to use your product.